Yakup3/github_fetch/README.md

 ## Description
 This application fetches informations of repositories related to given keyword and prints it on the screen.
 After fetching data it saves needed informations to PostgreSQL database.
 Application is developed using django on the backend.
-On the frontend HTML and CSS.
+On the frontend HTML and CSS is used.